nkhor1127/Smartphones-Market-Analysis/README.md

 This project uses the [Real World Smartphones Dataset on Kaggle](https://www.kaggle.com/datasets/abhijitdahatonde/real-world-smartphones-dataset) published by Abhijit Dahatonde on Kaggle.
 The dataset includes specifications for over 1,000 smartphone models, covering:

--Brand, model, and operating system
+- Brand, model, and operating system

--Price, RAM, battery capacity, and processor speed
+- Price, RAM, battery capacity, and processor speed

--Features like 5G support and fast charging
+- Features like 5G support and fast charging

--User ratings and other performance indicators
+- User ratings and other performance indicators

 ---